-Associate in General Education (AGE)
+Associate in General Education

-The Associate in General Education degree consists of 64-65 SHC.
-The AGE curriculum is designed for individuals wishing to broaden their education, with emphasis on personal interest, growth and development.
+The Associate in General Education (AGE) curriculum is designed for the academic enrichment of students who wish to broaden their education, with emphasis on personal interest, growth and development.
 Course work includes study in the areas of humanities and fine arts, social and behavioral sciences, natural sciences and mathematics, and English composition.
 Opportunities for the achievement of competence in reading, writing, oral communication, fundamental mathematical skills, and the basic use of computers will be provided.
+Through these skills, students will have a sound base for lifelong learning.
+Graduates are prepared for advancements within their field of interest and become better qualified for a wide range of employment opportunities.